What is in the SNAP-Ed Library?

 What is the difference between the SNAP-Ed Library and the "SNAP-Ed Toolkit"?

 The SNAP-Ed Library and the "SNAP-Ed Toolkit" are not the same.

 The SNAP-Ed Library contains materials useful to every aspect of a SNAP-Ed program.
 It is a comprehensive tool that provides information about SNAP-Ed Toolkit intervention, educational materials, SNAP-Ed programs, and much more.
 All SNAP-Ed Library entries meet inclusion criteria.

 The SNAP-Ed Toolkit identifies strategies, especially Policy, Systems, and Environmental change (PSE) interventions, that State Agencies may want to use in their SNAP-Ed Plans.
 Each intervention in the Toolkit has been thoroughly reviewed and graded by a panel of experts.
-The evidence-base of all interventions is given a designation of evidence-based, research-tested, practice-tested, or emerging.
+The evidence-base of all interventions is given a designation of research-tested, practice-tested, or emerging.

 Is the SNAP-Ed Library replacing the Resource Finder Database?

 The SNAP-Ed Library is a curated collection of tools and resources.
 What was once the Resource Finder Database has been redesigned, enhanced, and expanded into a tool that will deliver to you the results that you need.
 You'll still find nutrition education tools and resources at the click of a button, and now you'll also have quick access to an expanded collection of SNAP-Ed programming materials.

 Can I submit my materials to the SNAP-Ed Library?

 Please review the inclusion criteria for the SNAP-Ed Library.
 If it's SNAP-Ed-related, it belongs in the Library.